youness-1/AlgoView/README.md

 A * button:
 - runs the search algorithm A *, it requires a Start cell and a Stop cell to be present in the grid

-The Settings fragment
-It allows you to set:
+The Settings fragment allows you to set:
 The Diagonal Path button:
 - If enabled it gives the possibility of moving diagonally during the execution of a search algorithm.
 Based on this choice, the type of heuristic used by the algorithm A * is chosen
 The Tile Size seekbar: